When something sounds too good to be true, it probably is. No, buying a Rolex is not a deductible charitable contribution.

 Rolex watches are made by the Swiss company Rolex SA, but the company is wholly owned by the Swiss charitable organization Fondation Hans Wilsdorf.
 Hans Wilsdorf was the founder of Rolex, and he left all of his shares in the company to the foundation.
 The foundation aims to keep the company running, provide for the founder’s nieces and nephews, and further other charitable activities.

-Because Rolex is owned by the Hans Wilsdorf Foundation, people argue that makes Rolex non profit and buying a Rolex is a charitable contribution.
+Because the Rolex watch company is owned by the Hans Wilsdorf Foundation, people argue that makes Rolex non profit and buying a Rolex is a charitable contribution.

 Is Rolex a qualifying charitable organization?